PatilMugdha/Firewall/README.md

    7 calls to test packets run in 4 seconds using 500K records rules file.
    Approximately 2216 ms time is taken to scan 1M records file and filtering a packet.

-C) any refinements or optimizations that you would’ve implemented if you had more time
+C) Any refinements or optimizations that you would’ve implemented if you had more time-

 1. I would have generated the test csv file by generating port values from any random port to a value greater than the lower bound port.

-2. I would have generated the test csv file by generating IP values from any random IP to an IP greater than the lower bound IP.
+2. generated the test csv file by generating IP values from any random IP to an IP greater               than the lower bound IP.

 This will help in more realistic testing.
 Currently, the generated csv test file has port ranges from 0 to any random port, and IP ranges from 0.0.0.0 to any random IP.

+D) Include in your README file the particular area of the team that you’re interested in.
+I would be interested in the following teams in given order-

+1. The platform team
+2. The policy team
+3. The Data team

+Thank you!